Byron Bay Blues and Beach Life

 I arrived in a small town early in the morning, and the buildings were plain and had wooden exteriors.
 Despite its old architecture, it was not shabby but charming, giving off a cozy vibe.
 As two Canadian backpackers left the hostel, I realized that the backpacking world was a constant flow of people coming and going.
 The enormous maple leaf on their backpacks showed their Canadian nationality.
 One expressed annoyance when people mistook him for an American.
 His flag now completed his work for him.

-The Great Northern had a warm and welcoming atmosphere, characterized by its vintage-style wooden paneling interior decor.
+The Great Northern had a warm and welcoming atmosphere with its vintage-style wooden paneling interior decor.
 I sat by the window, sipped my beer, and watched the games on TV.
 The friendly atmosphere and comfortable setting made it a place I recommend to anyone visiting Byron Bay.

 That evening, I ventured to the Railway Bar in a different part of town to enjoy some live music.
 Although blues was not my cup of tea, the opportunity to hear it performed live in the charming atmosphere of Byron Bay was too tempting to pass up.
 Not long ago, this place was a functioning railway.
 So many iconic photos covered the walls.